ForgeRock/ds-operator/README.md

 See https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets
 In 1.17, some sts settings can be updated: image, Resource req/limit, labels and annotations.
 Might be useful to adjust JVM memory
+* Alerts?
+* Disk full alerts?
+* Tuning.
+How do we tune backend params, or is that a function of the docker image

+* cli tool that can run commands in ds.
+For example, running dsconfig / dsbackup commands.  cli could grab the admin creds to make this simpler.
+**
+* Snapshots - when K8S snapshots are widely supported, should we use snapshots for backup?

 ## Life-cycle hooks